ioBroker/ioBroker.iot/README.md

 The state names will be generated from function and room.
 E.g. all *lights* in the *living room* will be collected in the virtual device *living room light*.
 The user cannot change this name, because it is generated automatically.
-But if the enumeration name changes, this name will be changed too. (e.g. function "light" changed to "lights", so the *living room light* will be changed to *living room lights*)
+But if the enumeration name changes, this name will be changed too. (e.g., function "light" changed to "lights", so the *living room light* will be changed to *living room lights*)

 All the rules will be ignored if the state has common.smartName.
-In this case just the smart name will be used.
+In this case, just the smart name will be used.

-if *common.smartName* is **false**, the state or enumeration will not be included into the list generation.
+if `common.smartName` is `false`, the state or enumeration will not be included in the list generation.

 The configuration dialog lets the comfortable remove and add the single states to virtual groups or as single device.
 ![Configuration](img/configuration.png)

-If the group has only one state it can be renamed, as for this the state's smartName will be used.
+If the group has only one state, it can be renamed, as for this the state's smartName will be used.
 If the group has more than one state, the group must be renamed via the enumeration's names.

-To create own groups the user can install "scenes" adapter or create "script" in Javascript adapter.
+To create own groups, the user can install "scenes" adapter or create "script" in Javascript adapter.

 ### Replaces
-You can specify strings, that could be automatically replaced in the devices names.
-E.g. if you set replaces to:
+You can specify strings that could be automatically replaced in the device names.
+E.g., if you set replaces to:
-`.STATE,.LEVEL`, so all ".STATE" and ".LEVEL" will be deleted from names.
+`.STATE,.LEVEL`, so all `.STATE` and `.LEVEL` will be deleted from names.
 Be careful with spaces.
-If you set `.STATE, .LEVEL`, so ".STATE" and " .LEVEL" will be replaced and not ".LEVEL".
+If you set `.STATE, .LEVEL`, so `.STATE` and `.LEVEL` will be replaced and not `.LEVEL`.

 ## Helper states
-- **smart.lastObjectID**: This state will be set if only one device was controlled by home skill (alexa, google home).
+- `smart.lastObjectID`: This state will be set if only one device was controlled by home skill (alexa, google home).
-- **smart.lastFunction**: Function name (if exists) for which last command was executed.
+- `smart.lastFunction`: Function name (if exists) for which last command was executed.
-- **smart.lastRoom**:     Room name (if exists) for which last command was executed.
+- `smart.lastRoom`: Room name (if exists) for which last command was executed.
-- **smart.lastCommand**:  Last executed command.
-Command can be: true(ON), false(OFF), number(%), -X(decrease at x), +X(increase at X)
+- `smart.lastCommand`: Last executed command.
+Command can be: `true(ON)`, `false(OFF)`, `number(%)`, `-X(decrease at x)`, `+X(increase at X)`
-- **smart.lastResponse**: Textual response on command.
-It can be sent to some text2speech (sayit) engine.
+- `smart.lastResponse`: Textual response on command.
+It can be sent to some `text2speech` (`sayit`) engine.

 ## IFTTT
 [instructions](doc/ifttt.md)

 ## Google Home
-If you see following error message in the log: `[GHOME] Invalid URL Pro key.
+If you see the following error message in the log: `[GHOME] Invalid URL Pro key.
 Status auto-update is disabled you can set states but receive states only manually`.
 So you must generate the URL-Key anew:

 ![Url key](img/url_key.png)